metamath/set.mm/README.md

 collections of formally-verified mathematics in the world (e.g., it has completed many challenge theorems in the [Formalizing-100 Theorems](https://www.cs.ru.nl/~freek/100/) challenge list).
-It is also one of the most rigorously verified.
+It is also one of the most rigorously verified collection of formally-verified mathematics in the world; it's verified by 5 different verifiers written by 5 different people in 5 different programming languages.

 ## What is Metamath?